 - B2B vs. B2C: Two markets, but not two different worlds

 - Updating Your Product Management Toolbox

 - Organizational Options

-One reason the “What is product management?” question comes up so often, even from experienced businesspeople, is that product management encompasses a wide-ranging area of responsibilities.
-Indeed, the role itself typically means very different things in different organizations.
+The question, “What is product management?” comes up pretty often, even from experienced business people.
+One reason is that product management encompasses a wide-ranging area of responsibilities.
+Indeed, the role itself means very different things in different organizations.

-Of course, that is a highly abstract explanation of the role.
+Of course, that is an abstract explanation of the role.
 So what is product management?
-What does the job actually entail?
+What does the job entail?

 What is Product Management?